smartiniOnGitHub/fastify-favicon/README.md

 fastify.register(require('fastify-favicon'))
 // or
 // example with custom path (usually relative to project root, but could be absolute),
-// and custom name; both options are optional fastify.register(require('fastify-favicon'), { path: './test', name: 'icon.ico' })
+// and custom name; all options are optional fastify.register(require('fastify-favicon'), { path: './test', name: 'icon.ico', maxAge: 3600 })

 fastify.listen({ port: 3000, host: 'localhost' })
 // curl http://127.0.0.1:3000/favicon.ico => returning the image, and no error thrown